uwsbel/sbel-reproducibility/2024/IROSImuGps/README.md

 ### Using the Chrono Demo

 We set up a Chrono demo based on the three trajectories we describe in the paper.
 The demo sets up the dART vehicle equipped with 3 GPS sensors with zero noise, normal noise, and random walk based noise.
-EachGPS published to 3 different ROS2 topics - zero dynamics, default AirSim parameters, and calibrated AirSim parameters.
+Each GPS publishes to 3 different ROS2 topics to account for covariance - zero dynamics, default AirSim parameters, and calibrated AirSim parameters.

 To use the demo, follow the instructions below -